Tee Higgins Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Higgins has averaged 61.3 receiving yards per game in his three career matchups against the Browns, 9.2 fewer than his over/under for Sunday's game.
+- Higgins' 61.3 receiving yards per game in his three career matchups against the Browns are 8.8 more than his over/under for Sunday's game.

 - Higgins, in three matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.

-- The 223.5 yards per game the Browns are giving up through the air makes them the NFL's fifth-ranked pass defense.
+- The 223.5 yards per game the Browns are conceding through the air makes them the NFL's fifth-ranked pass defense.

-- At 1.8 passing TDs conceded per game, the Browns defense is ranked 24th in the NFL.
+- The Browns have surrendered 28 touchdowns through the air (1.8 per game).
+They are 24th in the NFL in that category.

 Recent Performances